Ash Vs Evil Dead (2015)

 PADDING IT OUT: EPISODES 4-7

-Of course there are some unavoidable caveats on this journey, most of them come during the middle section.
+Of course there are some unavoidable caveats on this journey, most of which come during the middle section.
 Episode four is a lot of fun and sees Ash on a drug addled trip inside his own mind courtesy of Pablo’s uncle the Brujo.
 However soon after the weak links start to appear.
 The thing that immediately comes to mind is that this section should have been cut in half, since an exorcism plot comes along right afterwards which could have been a one scene climax.
-Kelly and Pablo’s awkward best friends sort-of-romance just isn’t compelling material and it’s certainly not why anyone is watching this kind of show.
+Kelly and Pablo’s awkward best friends sort-of-romance just isn’t compelling material at this stage and it’s certainly not why anyone is watching this kind of show.
 What should be a quick seduction scene that goes awry is used to lengthen things out when they should really jump straight to the finale where the monster is cast out.
-Some of the character moments are okay but it all feels like filler once too often and could do with tighter editing and a faster pace.
+Some of the character moments are okay but it all feels like filler once too often and it could all do with tighter editing and a faster pace.

 FINISHING WITH A BANG: EPISODES 8-10

 During the last lap things get surprisingly dark which adds a sense of drama and horror that the earlier episodes were lacking.
-Pure evil is sort of mean spirited after all.
+Pure evil is pretty mean spirited after all.
 You know right away that expendable hikers lost in the woods are going to meet a grisly fate, and there are plenty of scenes that bring it all back round to the 1980s.
-There are numerous events that split up the team to deal with things waiting in the shadows, and some work more than others.
+There are numerous events that split up the team to deal with things waiting in the shadows though some work more than others.
 Kelly has a few moments to get revenge against the unseen forces, Pablo is trapped and left to suffer at the hands of the evil, and Ash is left to make decisions about how to stop all of this; which of course is never his strong suit as things turn from bad to worse.
 Lore is not something that has been at the forefront of events during any of this, but I liked that they take time to add a little moment here and there about what the Necronomicon is and how it came into being.